 Credit: Vertigo Films

 If you’re missing the heat of The Bear, you’ll want to buckle in for more fiery kitchen antics in Philip Barantini’s Boiling Point.
-Starring Stephen Graham (Peaky Blinders) as London head chef Andy Jones, the film sees him set the record straight and transform his restaurant that’s recently gone from a high-flying five-star restaurant to a dwindling three-star.
+Starring Stephen Graham as London head chef Andy Jones, the film sees him set the record straight and transform his restaurant that’s recently gone from a high-flying five-star restaurant to a dwindling three-star.
 If you love this, you’ll want to catch up with the BBC’s follow-up series that came out in 2023.

 Purchase on Amazon Prime Video